Colleges by Location

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

-There are 60 student organizations and groups with open membership at this school.
+The number of student organizations and groups with open membership at this school is 60.
 This number includes sororities and fraternities.
 The percentage of male students who are members of organizations is 5.38 and female students 3.72.
-The most popular student organization is Student Government Association, followed by Active Minds and Baking Club.
-Other popular organizations among the students at Merrimack College are ALMA- Association of Latinos Moving Ahead and Relay for Life.
+The student organization that has the biggest membership is Student Government Association, followed by Active Minds and Baking Club.
+Other popular student organizations at this school are ALMA- Association of Latinos Moving Ahead and Relay for Life.

-If you are interested in music, you can join the Merrimack College band or chorus.
-For those drawn to acting, there is a drama club where you can participate.
-You have a talent for media and communication?
-Merrimack College publishes its own newspaper and has its own radio station.
+Students who like music can join the Merrimack College band or chorus.
+If you have an interest in acting, there's a drama club you can be a part of.
+For students interested in media and communication, Merrimack College publishes its own newspaper and has its own radio station.

 Student Services

-There is a medical clinic with personal/psychological counseling.
-All in all, campus life at Merrimack College is rich and vibrant and provides all you need for a comfortable stay.
+There is a health clinic with personal/psychological counseling.
+All in all, campus life at Merrimack College is rich and vibrant and provides everything most students need.

 Career Services